rahildoshi97/materforge/paper/paper.md

 ```

 - **Regression and Data Reduction**: The library integrates pwlf [@pwlf] to perform piecewise regression for large datasets.
-  This simplifies complex property curves into efficient mathematical representations with configurable polynomial degrees and segments,
+  This simplifies complex property curves into efficient mathematical representations with configurable polynomial degrees and number of segments,
   reducing computational overhead while maintaining physical accuracy (\autoref{fig:regression_options_with_boundary_behavior_new}).
 ```yaml
     regression:      # Optional regression configuration